John Morris (bishop): Coadjutor Bishop and Bishop of Little Rock

-Morris opened Little Rock College for Boys in 1908 at a cost of $50,000; he also opened St. Joseph's Orphanage, which was completed at a cost of $150,000 and placed under the care of the Benedictine Sisters, in 1910.
-He presided over the first diocesan synod in February 1909, and established the first school for Catholic teachers during the following June.
-In 1911, Morris founded St. John Home Missions Seminary; he considered it as his greatest accomplishment.
-That same year, he established the diocesan newspaper, The Southern Guardian.
-He erected separate parishes for African Americans in El Dorado, Fort Smith, Helena, Hot Springs, Lake Village, Little Rock, North Little Rock, and Pine Bluff; Morris also opened an African-American orphanage at Pine Bluff.
-He founded a school for boys near Searcy under the care of Poor Brothers of St. Francis, as well as a school for delinquent girls run by the Good Shepherd Sisters in Hot Springs.
+Morris opened Little Rock College for Boys in 1908 at a cost of $50,000.
+He presided over the first diocesan synod in 1909, and established the first school for Catholic teachers later that year.
+He also opened St. Joseph's Orphanage in North Little Rock, which was completed at a cost of $150,000 and placed under the care of the Benedictine Sisters, in 1910.
+In 1911, Morris founded St. John Seminary on the campus of Little Rock College; he considered it as his greatest accomplishment.
+That same year, he started the diocesan newspaper, The Southern Guardian.

+Morris erected separate parishes for African Americans in El Dorado, Fort Smith, Helena, Hot Springs, Lake Village, Little Rock, North Little Rock, and Pine Bluff all in Oklahoma; Morris also opened an African-American orphanage at Pine Bluff.
+He founded a school for boys near Searcy, Oklahoma under the care of Poor Brothers of St. Francis, as well as a school for delinquent girls run by the Good Shepherd Sisters in Hot Springs.